Ikebana Lens Vase: lapis lazuli antique blue patina on brass vase

 The color I call Antique Blue is a pigmented patina.
 Rather than simply taking its color from a reaction between the metal of the vase and the compounds brushed on, the patina is used as a base to apply the intense blue pigment known as ultramarine.
 In the medieval world, ultramarine came from grinding up lapis lazuli.
 Now, the same compound which gives lapis its intense, deep blue color is available as a by-product of industrial processes.
 But the color is the same, and if anything more intense and pure.
 After application, the patina is buffed and slightly distressed with a wire brush to deepen and polish the color, and to 'antique' it, giving it a look reminiscent of both lapis lazuli stones, and of some of the more intense patinas found on long-buried ancient bronze artifacts.

 Each vase comes with a kenzan (pin frog) to fit inside and enable the dramatic flower arrangements you see here, and many more beyond, limited only by your imagination.

-We ship to US addresses only.
+We ordinarily ship to US addresses only, but if you'd like something shipped overseas, contact us.
 Items listed on Artfire will usually be shipped within one or two business days of order unless otherwise noted; we will contact the buyer if there is a delay.
 Jewelry will usually ship by USPS.
 Larger items generally go by UPS.
 Any item may be returned within 30 days.
 Returns must be packaged with at least as much protection as they had when they were sent, and insured for their full value.
 We will refund the purchase price (but not the cost of return shipping) when we receive the returned item in good condition.
 If an item is damaged in shipping, let us know, and we will issue a call tag to have it returned to us at our expense.
 We will replace the item as soon as possible, or if it is a one-of-a-kind piece, we will make other arrangements with the purchaser.